Two of the largest crocodiles ever to live.

 Deinosuchus is more suited to handling large prey items than Sarcosuchus, but Sarcosuchus has the weight advantage.
 Judging from that greater weight, it’s safe to say Sarcosuchus has more muscle tissue per cubic centimetre than Deinosuchus, leading one to believe that Sarcosuchus (in all probability) has a much stronger bite.

 This is a case of weight and power versus capability.
-Deinosuchus has the overall advantage but a few bites from Sarcosuchus is all it would take to severely injure a Deinosuchus.
+Deinosuchus has the overall advantage but a few bites from one is all it would take for either to defeat the other.

-This has been Deinosuchus and Sarcosuchus, this has been me, and you’ve been reading Palaeontology Made Easy.
+This has been Deinosuchus and Sarcosuchus, this has been me, and you’ve been reading Dinosaurs Made Easy.